Enable users so they can self-enroll in the Advanced Protection Program.

 - Groups of users who might have been targeted in the past, or who were even subjected to state-sponsored attacks.
 Also, you may have received notifications regarding users who could be vulnerable to attacks.
 Consider your entire organization.

 Your users need security keys to enroll in the Advanced Protection Program.
 They may be able to use a security key built into their phone, with a physical key for backup, or two physical security keys if their phone does not have a built-in security key.

 Go to Order your security keys for details on security keys.

 Step 3: Control which third-party apps are trusted for Advanced Protection

 Set up a list of trusted apps to specify which apps you trust with your organization’s data, including the data of your users in the Advanced Protection Program.
 The trusted apps list applies to your entire organization.
 By default, Google native apps, Apple Native iOS apps, and Mozilla Thunderbird are trusted for Advanced Protection users.
 You must explicitly add any other apps to the list of trusted apps required for your business.

-- Go to Control which third-party and internal apps access Google Workspace data for details.
+- For detailed instructions on managing third-party app access, see Control which third-party and internal apps access Google Workspace data.

 Step 4: Set up top-level organization access for 2-Step Verification